UnlockGPU/UnlockGPU/_pages/priorities.md

 ## 4. **Library and Ecosystem Parity**

 **Problem:**
 Even when base frameworks run, ROCm lacks the ecosystem depth and compatibility of CUDA.
-Many ML libraries and new kernels (FlashAttention, LoRA, JAX, etc.) don’t work out of the box ([HPCwire: ROCm libraries](https://www.hpcwire.com/off-the-wire/amd-expands-rocm-6-3-with-optimized-libraries-for-ai-and-hpc-workflows/)).
+Many ML libraries and new kernels (FlashAttention, LoRA, JAX, etc.) don't work out of the box ([HPCwire: ROCm libraries](https://www.hpcwire.com/off-the-wire/amd-expands-rocm-6-3-with-optimized-libraries-for-ai-and-hpc-workflows/)).

 **Priorities:**
 - **Invest in ROCm-native or compatible versions** of high-demand libraries and kernels.